Rebecca Black: 2021–2023: Rebecca Black Was Here and Let Her Burn

-2024–present: Salvation
+2024–present: Salvation and Age of the Exhibitionist

 On September 14, 2024, Black performed a DJ set at Boiler Room, closing with a mashup of "Friday" over Charli XCX's song "360" by felipe.mp3.

-In December 2024, Black announced a 2025 tour in support of her next album, Salvation, which was released on February 27, 2025.
+In December 2024, Black announced a 2025 tour in support of her third EP, Salvation, which was released on February 27, 2025.
 The project was originally due out on January 24, but was postponed after the 2025 L.A. fires spread to her hometown.

 On March 9, 2025, it was announced that Black would serve as a supporting act for Katy Perry on The Lifetimes Tour.
-In May 2025, Black was named the official after-party DJ for the American Music Awards, and received rave reviews for her red carpet look, which resembled a wedding dress.
+In May 2025, Black was named the official after-party DJ for the American Music Awards.

+On June 12, 2026, Black released the single "Speakerphone".
+On July 10, 2026, she announced her second studio album Age of the Exhibitionist, alongside the release of its second single "Hot Wet Delirious".
+A tour to promote the album titled "Exhibitionism on Tour" was announced on July 19, 2026.
+On August 7, 2026, she released "Michael.", the third single from the album.
+The fourth single, "Anaheim Star", was released on August 31.
+Age of the Exhibitionist was released on September 4, 2026.

+In September 2026, Black was announced as a supporting act on select dates of Hilary Duff's 2027 The Lucky Me Tour.

 Personal life

 Black has opened up about her struggles with depression as a teenager following the scrutiny of "Friday".
 On April 3, 2020, she came out as queer during an episode of the Dating Straight podcast.
-In February 2025, shortly after the 14th anniversary of "Friday", she told NME: "I don't know how I'm gonna say this without sounding like a twat, but gay is a way of life.
+In February 2025, she told NME: "I don't know how I'm gonna say this without sounding like a twat, but gay is a way of life.
 Gay is an energy that's so much bigger than how people have used it [negatively].
 If you want to get down to specifics, I am queer, I am bi, I am pan – I am all of those [things].
 But I am also gay."